Brandon Aubrey: 2024 season

-On August 17, 2024, Aubrey kicked a 66-yard field goal in a preseason Week 2 game against the Las Vegas Raiders, unofficially tying the NFL record.
+On August 17, 2024, Aubrey kicked a 66-yard field goal in a preseason game against the Las Vegas Raiders, unofficially tying the NFL record.
 During the season-opening 33–17 victory over the Cleveland Browns, Aubrey nearly kicked another 66-yard field goal, which would have officially tied the NFL record, but the Cowboys were penalized for a delay of game penalty, negating the field goal.
 Two weeks later against the Baltimore Ravens, Aubrey kicked a 65-yard field goal, officially breaking Brett Maher's record for the longest made field goal in Cowboys franchise history, along with being the second-longest field goal in NFL history.
 The Cowboys went on to lose 28–25.
 During Week 16 against the Tampa Bay Buccaneers on Sunday Night Football, Aubrey went 4/4 on field goals and 3/3 on 50+ yard kicks in the narrow 26–24 victory.
 He was named NFC Special Teams Player of the Week for his performance.

-In the 2024 season, Aubrey converted all 30 extra point attempts and 40 of 47 field goal attempts.
+In the 2024 season, Aubrey converted all 30 extra point attempts and 40 of 47 field goals.